arbor-sim/arbor/doc/cpp/cell.rst

 .. cpp:class::  cell_local_label_type

    For local identification of an item on an unspecified cell.
    This is used for selecting the target of a connection or the local site of a gap junction connection.
-The cell is implicitly known in the recipe.
+The cell ``gid`` is implicitly known from the recipe.

    .. cpp:member:: cell_tag_type  tag